apigee/apigee-migration-assessment-tool/README.md

 To run the migration assessment tool, you need:

 1. an execution environment.
 You can run the tool directly in a shell using Python, or you can execute a Docker image.

-2. Credentials providing administrative (Readonly) access to the source Edge SaaS or Edge OPDK organization.
-2. Credentials providing administrative (Readonly) access to the source Edge SaaS or Edge OPDK organization.
+2. a user or account with appropriate administrative (Readonly) access to the source Edge SaaS or Edge OPDK organization.

-3. An OAuth token (credential) providing administrative (Readonly) access to an Apigee X organization or project.
+3. a user or account with appropriate administrative (Readonly) access to an Apigee X organization or project.
 The tool uses this Apigee X organization for realtime validation.

+4. Credentials for each of the above accounts.

+4. An input.properties file specifying various options for execution.

+The sections below describe these in more detail.

 ## Prerequisites: Execution Environment